-Since the Syrian conflict began in 2011, the civil war between government and armed opposition forces has escalated into a multidimensional crisis in which over 465,000 people have been killed.
-According to the UN Office for the Coordination of Humanitarian Affairs, as of April 2017 there were 5 million Syrian refugees and at least 6.3 million internally displaced persons - the largest number of people displaced by any conflict in the world.
-Over 13.5 million Syrians remain in dire need of humanitarian assistance, with 4.53 million people in inaccessible areas, including 540,000 trapped in 11 besieged areas.
-Humanitarian access has deteriorated since the start of 2017 as government forces routinely obstruct the delivery of cross-border aid.
+Since the Syrian crisis began in 2011 the conflict between government and armed opposition forces has escalated into a civil war in which over 465,000 people have been killed.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), as of April 2017 there were 5 million Syrian refugees and at least 6.3 million internally displaced persons (IDPs) - the largest number of people displaced by any conflict in the world.
+Over 13.5 million Syrians remain in dire need of humanitarian assistance, with 4.53 million people in inaccessible areas, including 540,000 people trapped in 11 besieged communities.

-For over five years the UN Human Rights Council-mandated Commission of Inquiry (CoI) has consistently reported that government forces have committed war crimes and crimes against humanity as a matter of state policy.
-The most recent CoI report determined that between July and December 2016, Syrian and Russian forces deliberately targeted civilians and civilian infrastructure with airstrikes.
-The CoI also labeled the evacuation of civilians from formerly opposition-held eastern Aleppo as "a policy of forced displacement."
-Numerous armed opposition groups have also committed war crimes, violated international humanitarian law (IHL).
+For over five years the UN Human Rights Council-mandated Commission of Inquiry (CoI) has reported that government forces have committed war crimes and crimes against humanity as a matter of state policy.
+Numerous armed opposition groups have also committed war crimes and violated international humanitarian law (IHL).
 On 6 September 2017 the CoI reported that a number of local ceasefire deals negotiated by parties to the conflict has resulted in the forced displacement of civilians, which constitutes a war crime.

-Despite political negotiations in both Geneva and Astana aimed at ending the civil war, intense fighting between Syrian government forces and armed opposition groups continued throughout May and June.
-On 4 May, during the Astana talks, Russia, Iran and Turkey reached agreement on the creation of "de-escalation zones" in Idlib, Homs, Deraa, and Al-Quneitra provinces and in eastern Ghouta.
-Despite the nominal creation of these zones, fighting has intensified in both Deraa and eastern Ghouta.
-The Syrian Observatory for Human Rights (SOHR) documented the deaths of at least 1,720 civilians, including 446 children, during May and June.
+Despite political negotiations in both Geneva and Astana aimed at ending the civil war, intense fighting between Syrian government forces and armed opposition groups continues.
+The Syrian Observatory for Human Rights (SOHR) documented the deaths of 790 civilians, including 203 children, during August.

-The Organization for the Prohibition of Chemical Weapons (OPCW)-Joint Investigation Mechanism (JIM) has previously determined that Syrian government forces used chlorine gas in three separate incidents between 2014 and 2015 and that ISIL was responsible for a 2015 sulfur-mustard attack.
-On 1 May Human Rights Watch reported evidence that Syrian government forces used nerve agents on at least three other occasions during December 2016 and March 2017.
+The Organization for the Prohibition of Chemical Weapons-Joint Investigation Mechanism (OPCW-JIM) has previously determined that Syrian government forces used chlorine gas in three separate incidents between 2014 and 2015 and that ISIL was responsible for a 2015 sulfur-mustard attack.
 The use of chemical weapons is a war crime and also directly contravenes UN Security Council (UNSC) Resolution 2118.
 On 6 September the CoI determined the Syrian air force was responsible for a 4 April sarin attack on the town of Khan Shaykhun, in which more than 80 people, including children, were killed.

-Iranian government-backed forces and Hezbollah militias have provided essential economic and military support to the Syrian government, while Russian forces have carried out airstrikes since September 2015.
-Russian operations have largely targeted opposition forces and civilian areas outside government control, although the Russian government has claimed their air campaign is focused on ISIL.
-The SOHR reported that Russian airstrikes had killed 3,527 ISIL fighters and 5,237 civilians, including 1,286 children, as of 30 June.
-According to the SOHR, airstrikes by the United States-led coalition have killed at least 1,799 civilians since September 2014.
+Russia, Iran and Hezbollah militias continue to provide essential economic and military support to the Syrian government.
+Since September 2015 Russian airstrikes have largely targeted opposition forces and civilian areas outside government control, despite the Russian government claiming their operations are focused on ISIL.
+The SOHR reported that Russian airstrikes have killed 3,646 ISIL fighters and 5,322 civilians, including 1,308 children, as of 30 July.
+According to the SOHR, airstrikes by the United States-led coalition have also killed at least 1,961 civilians since September 2014.

 All sides in Syria remain committed to military victory and the lives of countless civilians are imperiled by the ongoing civil war.
-Attacks on medical facilities and civilian infrastructure, as well as the use of illegal weapons, demonstrate a complete disregard for IHL and international human rights law, and directly contravene UNSC Resolutions 2286 and 2139.
-Any local ceasefire agreements reached by the Syrian government and opposition parties that result in the involuntary transfer of civilian populations constitute a violation of IHL.
+Attacks on medical facilities and civilian infrastructure, as well as the use of illegal weapons, demonstrate a complete disregard for IHL and international human rights law (IHRL), and directly contravene UNSC Resolutions 2286 and 2139.
+Any local ceasefire agreements reached by the Syrian government and opposition groups that result in the involuntary transfer of civilian populations constitute a violation of IHL.

 The UNSC has been unable to enforce compliance with its resolutions, with bitter divisions over Syria evident amongst the permanent members.
-The recent escalation in military friction between the United States-led coalition and the Syrian government threatens a potential direct military confrontation between the United States and Russia.
 Despite the current political impasse, Russia, United States, Iran, Turkey and Saudi Arabia remain essential to any potential negotiated settlement of the conflict.